bilke/Craft-Docs/source/diving-in/settings/system/routes.rst

 |icon| Settings → Routes
 ========================

-The Routes page is where you can go to create and manage custom Routes (link to Routes explanation) for your site.
+The Settings → Routes page is where you can go to create and manage custom Routes (link to Routes explanation) for your site.

 .. image:: ../../../_static/images/diving-in/settings/routes.png
    :alt: Routes Management